firepenguindisopanda/INFO3604-help-desk-rostering/readme.md

 To achieve this goal, we created a framework that can accept an optimization model to generate schedules, this framework is made in such a way that different models can be swapped in and out to deal with different situations.

-Currently the Lab Assistant Sheduler model is also implemented, however only the schedule generation is set up for that at the moment.
+Currently the Lab Assistant Sheduler model is also implemented, however only the schedule generation is optimised for that at the moment.

 ## Key Features
 - Automated schedule generation using optimization models.